 Our first concern were the Collagenate side effects reported by users.
 “The ingredients seem to indicate that taking it once per day is pretty harmless,” said our Research Editor, “But strangely enough, while reading through the very limited amount of consumer reviews online, we noticed several claims of negative reactions.”

 “Makes my heart race…Do not recommend,” said one user.

 “I took it for 6 weeks, heart palpitations stopped when I stopped taking the product,” said another.

 “Didn’t see any changes.
 Maybe my body is just weird but I feel kind of cheated,” said another.

 The Bottom Line – Does Collagenate Work?

+Are we ready to recommend this one?
 The use of collagen in Collagenate’s formula initially looked like a good idea, but we haven’t been able to find enough evidence to back the product up.
 There are so few user reviews online, and the few we did see contained complaints about heart irregularities and lack of results.
 The price is also pretty high for an unproven product–almost $60/month to stay on track, and most users won’t want to wait for 3 months to see results.

-The makers of Leptigen are even promoting a special trial offer, which is always a good sign.
+The makers of Leptigen are even promoting a Special Trial Offer, which is always a good sign.